-Harry Styles Tattoo Guide List: What Do The One Direction Star's Designs Mean?
+Harry Styles’ Tattoos And Meanings: Complete List Of One Direction Star's Body Art

 Ever since One Direction hit the big time back in 2010, Harry has been steadily adding to an ever-growing collection of tattoos and inkings, with everything from song lyrics to tongue-in-cheek artwork.
 Rumour has it he now has over FIFTY designs across that toned bod of his!

-While it's pretty difficult to keep up with Hazza and his love of tattooes (there's pretty much a new design every month these days), see below for our guide to Harry Styles most well-known tattoos... and what they may or may not mean!
+While it's pretty difficult to keep up with Hazza and his love of tattoos (there's pretty much a new design every month these days), see below for our guide to Harry Styles most well-known tattoos... and what they supposedly mean:

 1. The naked mermaid